 Sun Exposure

-Lady slipper can exist in all light conditions — from full sun and reflected heat to light shade.
+Lady slipper can exist in all light conditions — from full sun and reflected heat to part shade.
 I have some on the north side of my house that get full sun in the summer and full shade in the winter, and they look beautiful all year.

 In very hot microclimates, they appreciate some filtered shade, especially in the afternoon.
+When grown along a sunny west-facing wall, plants will continue to grow and flower but tend to turn yellow.

 Size and Growth Rate